-Unilever is one of the largest consumer goods companies in the world, with a €60.1 billion turnover in 2022 and sales spanning over 190 countries worldwide.
-It is also one of the biggest producers of single-use plastic packaging on Earth, and consequently one of the biggest drivers of plastic pollution.
+Unilever is one of the largest consumer goods companies in the world, with a €60.1 billion turnover in 2022 and sales spanning over 190 countries worldwide.48 It is also one of the biggest producers of single-use plastic packaging on Earth, and consequently one of the biggest drivers of plastic pollution.

-In a major annual brand audit of global corporate plastic polluters, Unilever has been in the top five worst performers every year, and is reportedly responsible for an estimated 70,000 tonnes of mismanaged plastic waste annually (i.e. that which is burnt or dumped) across just six countries.
+In a major annual brand audit of global corporate plastic polluters, Unilever has been in the top five worst performers every year,49 and is reportedly responsible for an estimated 70,000 tonnes of mismanaged plastic waste annually (i.e. that which is burnt or dumped) across just six countries.50 to include an absolute reduction of more than 100,000 tonnes. - Reuse: 100% reusable, recyclable or compostable plastic packaging by 2025. - Recycle: 25% recycled plastic by 2025. - Recover: to 'collect and process more plastic than we sell' by 2025.52

-Despite this, Unilever positions itself as a green pioneer, claiming online to champion a 'waste-free world' and aiming to use 'less plastic, better plastic or no plastic'.
-To achieve this, Unilever has set itself four main goals:
+Despite this, Unilever positions itself as a green pioneer, claiming online to champion a 'waste-free world' and aiming to use 'less plastic, better plastic or no plastic'.51 To achieve this, Unilever has set itself four main goals: